Resurgent structure of the 't Hooft-Polyakov monopole: The MNBPS transseries at

-by a mere order-by-order comparison of the LHS and RHS of Eq.~(\ref{eq:MNBPSprofile}) clearly reveals its asymptotic nature in the numerical behaviour of its coefficients; for instance, the $n=0$ tower (stripped from an overall factor) reads
+by a mere order-by-order comparison of the coefficients at the LHS and RHS of Eq.~(\ref{eq:MNBPSprofile}) clearly reveals its asymptotic nature in the numerical behaviour of $a_{m,n}$; for instance, the $n=0$ tower (stripped from an a-priori unknown overall factor $A_\infty$) reads

 As expected, these are (up to the standard Borel-transform factorials) exactly the coefficients of the power expansion of ${}_2F_1(\tfrac{1}{2}-i\tfrac{\sqrt{3}}{2},\tfrac{1}{2}+i\tfrac{\sqrt{3}}{2};1;-\tfrac{t}{2})$ around $t=0$.